Nikki Bella Still Doesn’t Know If She Can Fully Trust John Cena

 And if anyone is rooting for the pair to get back together, it’s Nikki’s twin sister, Brie.
 In an interview with People last week, Brie dished on her sister and John’s relationship, saying that the pair is back on the right track and they’re looking to make things work.
 Bella says that it’s like any other relationship and that the couple still loves and cares for each other and that’s why they are really trying to make things work.

 But, Brie also said that fans shouldn’t hold their breath for the couple to walk down the aisle anytime soon.
-Since both Nikki and John are so career driven, marriage has really made them pump the breaks and look at things and think “are we ready for this?”
+Since both Nikki and John are so career driven, marriage has really made them pump the breaks and look at things and think, “are we ready for this?”

 “And they’re not the types to just get married and then divorced cause it doesn’t work.
 They want it forever, and they really have to think about that.
 So they’re talking.
 They’re trying to work it out.
 We’ll see.”

 It will be interesting to see how things pan out between the pair.
-For now, fans can catch the current season of Total Bellas on E!.
+For now, fans can catch the current season of Total Bellas on E!
+Network.